dpnbp/grafana/docs/sources/datasources/influxdb/_index.md

 ### Group By

+There is an auto group by time($__interval) statement that is preconfigured as part of the default query.
+This utilizes the **Min time interval** by default.
+To override this with a custom time interval, click on the `$__interval` and select a preset time interval from the dropdown.
+Alternatively, define your own time interval as a number followed by a valid time identifier.

 To group by a tag, click the plus icon at the end of the GROUP BY row.
 Pick a tag from the dropdown that appears.
 You can remove the "Group By" by clicking on the `tag` and then click on the x icon.

+### Timezone

+Optionally, use this field to provide a UTC offset by providing a parameter that follows the timezone syntax in the [Internet Assigned Numbers Authority time zone database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List).
+By default, timestamps will be returned in UTC.

+### Order By Time
+By default, the order by time clause is set to `ascending`.
+This will return query data in order of timestamps from lowest to highest.
+In order to query data in order of timestamps from highest to lowest click the dropdown and set this clause to `descending`.

 ### Text Editor Mode (RAW)